sammie19967/frontend-socket.io-test/README.md

 NOTE: This project can have a few bugs and incomplete sections that am currently working on, I was learning most concepts while developing so its not very perfect

-Finally I used different repos for frontend and backend setups please visit this link to access the backend
+Finally I used different repos for frontend and backend setups please visit this link to access the backend https://github.com/sammie19967/live-ecommerce-backend.git

+I believe with Support and collaboration we can shape the future of ecommerce platforms .
+THANKS